MaxLarue/drf-serializerMixins/README.md

 ## ReadNestedWriteFlatMixin
 A problem with drf is when you want to output nested representation while still using ModelSerializer.
 One solution is the depth option, but then you'll have to deal with writing nested.
 This mixins allows to serialize object to nested representation but when deserializing data to create an object, will use primary keys.

+Note that you must explicitly define which field are to be nested in the meta class!

 Example:
 ```python
   class UserSerializer(serializers.ModelSerializer):